Tommy Caldwell: Notable climbs

+The ascent captured global attention and earned a nod from President Barack Obama, who said: "You remind us that anything is possible", and which was made into the 2017 climbing film, The Dawn Wall.

 The following year Czech climber Adam Ondra free climbed the Dawn Wall in 8 days.
 Ondra praised Caldwell and Jorgeson saying, "Tommy and Kevin put so much effort into the climb and faced so many question marks and logistical problems that I cannot really compare my effort to theirs.
 I had it prepared, had all the knowledge.
 I knew it was possible".

 Documentaries

 Progression

 Caldwell was one of the climbers featured in the 2009 film Progression.
-The film discussed his quest to climb the Dawn Wall, and it was after seeing the film that Jorgeson contacted Caldwell to join him in the effort.
+The film discussed his quest to climb The Dawn Wall, and it was after seeing the film that Jorgeson contacted Caldwell to join him in the effort.

 The Dawn Wall

-The Dawn Wall, a documentary following Caldwell and Jorgeson on their free climb of the Dawn Wall, was released on September 19, 2018.
+The Dawn Wall, a documentary following Caldwell and Jorgeson on their free climb of The Dawn Wall, was released on September 19, 2018.
 The documentary was directed by Josh Lowell and Peter Mortimer.

 Free Solo

-Caldwell appeared in the documentary Free Solo, released on September 28, 2018, about Alex Honnold's free solo ascent up El Capitan in Yosemite National Park.
-In the documentary, Caldwell is seen working with Honnold to prepare for the climb, and is interviewed about Honnold and rock climbing.
+Caldwell appeared in the documentary Free Solo, released on September 28, 2018, about Alex Honnold's free solo ascent of Freerider on El Capitan in Yosemite National Park.
+In the documentary, Caldwell is seen working with Honnold to prepare for the climb and is interviewed about Honnold and rock climbing.

+A Line Across the Sky

+The Red Bull TV Reel Rock episode A Line Across The Sky, released in 2018, followed Caldwell and Honnold's attempt to traverse the Fitz Roy peaks in Patagonia, comprising seven peaks and 4,000 feet of vertical climbing.

+The Devil's Climb

+The Devil's Climb Plimsoll Productions was released October 17, 2024.
+Climbers Alex Honnold and Tommy Caldwell embark on an expedition to conquer Alaska's treacherous Devil's Thumb.
+The documentary was directed by Renan Öztürk and Drew Pulley.